Seafarers' Allowance, Fisher Tax Credit and Sea-going Naval Personnel Tax Credit

 What qualifies as a fishing trip?

 A fishing trip starts from the time you leave the port to fish and ends when you return to port.
-If you return due to distress only, this will not be deemed a return provided you resume the trip again.
+If you return due to distress only, this will not be deemed a return provided that you resume the trip again.

 What type of fishing qualifies?